-Jane Bashara: Husband Known As Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’
+Jane Bashara: Husband Known As ‘Master Bob’ Kept Secret Sex Dungeon Before Hiring Handyman To Kill Wife On Oxygen’s ‘It Takes A Killer’

 The body of Jane Bashara was found the next day in an alley on Detroit’s East side.
 When investigators arrived, they found Jane in the backseat of her Mercedes Benz SUV.
 An autopsy report later concluded that the 56-year-old victim, who was asphyxiated, died a slow and agonizing death resulting from a broken trachea, which left her struggling to breathe.
 The report also revealed that the wife and mother had been badly beaten, according to the Macomb Daily.

 Wayne County detectives had many questions that needed to be answered.
 For one, they wanted to know what she was doing in that location, which was miles away from her home.
-They later believed that this was a secondary location, and that Jane Bashara had most likely been killed in her home, making Bob Bashara a prime suspect.
+They later believed that this was a secondary location and that Jane Bashara had most likely been killed in her home, making Bob Bashara a prime suspect.

 Of course, he denied it all.
-Luckily, Bob Bashara’s handyman, 48-year-old Joseph ‘Joe’ Gentz, confessed to killing Jane.
+Luckily, Bob Bashara’s handyman, 48-year-old Joseph “Joe” Gentz, confessed to killing Jane.
 According to Gentz, instead of hiring him to do mundane tasks, Bob Bashara wanted him to off his wife so that he could create the life that he wanted with his mistress.

 There was something else.
 Bob Bashara had a secret.
 He had a taste for the BDSM world (bondage, discipline, sadism and masochism).
 MLive stated that Bashara kept a sex-dungeon outfitted with whips and chains at a separate location.

 “Bashara kept a secret from his wife and two children which may have played a role in Jane Bashara’s demise.
-He kept a “sex dungeon,” complete with hooks, whips and harnesses, in a dingy room beneath the Hard Luck Lounge in Grosse Pointe.
+He kept a ‘sex dungeon,’ complete with hooks, whips and harnesses, in a dingy room beneath the Hard Luck Lounge in Grosse Pointe.
 His secret was revealed to the public when media began digging after Jane Bashara was strangled.
 The murder happened on a winter night when Bob Bashara called Gentz to come help moves some boxes from the garage to the basement at his Grosse Point Park home.
 Gentz said he and Bashara were in the garage when Jane Bashara came out.
-She was “irate” about the clutter, telling Bob Bashara to take his “damn” golf clubs to Lockmoor Country Club.”
+She was ‘irate’ about the clutter, telling Bob Bashara to take his ‘damn’ golf clubs to Lockmoor Country Club.”

 ICYMI: Handyman again changes story about Jane Bashara killing https://t.co/bJYsIRM407 #bobbashara pic.twitter.com/sVIlahiVdY